 But you know what?
 It's true.
 My world is happier with bread in my life.
 I've done the gluten free thing.
 I've done the paleo thing.
 I've tried it.
 I didn't see a significant difference in my health or my children's health, and boy did we miss bread.
 (Note: My daughter was diagnosed with a wheat allergy, so I make her gluten-free bread.)

-I am much less rigorous in my eating than when I started this journey several years ago.
+I am much less rigorous in my eating than when I started this real food journey several years ago.
 I found it too stressful to be so strict on myself and my family, living in fear of food.
 I found it difficult to come up with meal ideas that my entire family would enjoy.
 I found it hard to balance my budget without some grains to fill in the gaps.
 I found it to be too strict on my children when they just really wanted a good ol' peanut butter and jelly sandwich on soft bread for lunch.